1Numankhan/Google-data-analytics-BellaBeat-data-analysis-case-study/README.md

 # 1. ASK
 ### Business task:
 Analyze the data in order to help Bellabeat guide marketing strategy and analyze their smart devices and how the customer used Bellabeat products and devices
+### ANALYSIS QUESTION
+1. What are some trends in smart device usage?
+2. How could these trends apply to Bellabeat customers?
+3. How could these trends help influence Bellabeat's marketing strategy?